Last Chance for Americans Abroad to Get Caught Up with the IRS and Claim a Stimulus Payment

 All blogs are verified by Enrolled Agents and CPAs

 If you’re an American living overseas and you haven’t been filing US taxes, now’s the time to get caught up.
 The IRS has an amnesty program designed for expats who’ve fallen behind called the Streamlined Filing Compliance Procedures, and it lets you get back on track without facing penalties.
-This year, though, there’s an additional incentive – a possible payout.
+This year, though, there was an additional incentive and a possible payout.

-If you qualify and you filed your 2021 tax return by June 15th, 2025, you could still receive the 2021 stimulus payment – and possibly thousands of dollars in refundable tax credits.
-But you have to start the process now.
-Wait until after June 15th and you could miss out.
+If you qualified and you filed your 2021 tax return by June 15th, 2025, you may have received the 2021 stimulus payment and possibly thousands of dollars in refundable tax credits.

-The IRS knows that many Americans abroad don’t realize they need to file US taxes, so they created an amnesty program called the Streamlined Procedure.
+The IRS knows that many Americans abroad don’t realize they must file US taxes, so they created an amnesty program called the Streamlined Filing Compliance Procedures.
 If you’re behind, you can catch up by filing:

 - The last three years of tax returns